AmaralFLucas/AmaralFLucas/README.md

 🇺🇸 In English:

 📖 Hello there!
-I'm a fourth-period student of Software Analysis and Development, deeply passionate about technology and coding.
+I'm a Software Analysis and Development, deeply passionate about technology and coding.

 💼 Currently, my main focus lies in refining my skills in Python and Java.